-Secondly, μ is to be tuned based on this benchmark suite.
+On most of these test functions, the GFWA without dimension selection performs better.
+So this mechanism is removed from the GFWA in the following experiments.
+Second, μ is to be tuned based on this benchmark suite.
 The mean errors and standard deviations using different μ are shown in Table III.
 The minimal mean error on each function is highlighted.
-A set of pair-wise Wilcoxon signed rank tests is also conducted.
+A set of pair-wise Wilcoxon rank sum tests is also conducted.
 If on a certain test function, a group of results performs significantly better than another, it gets one score.
-So the maximal sum scores of each μ is $28 \times (4-1) = 84$.
+So the maximal sum scores of each μ is $28 \times (4 - 1) = 84$.
 The total scores achieved by each μ are also recorded and shown in Table III.